-Religion and Beliefs in Germany
+Religion, Beliefs and Superstitions in Germany

 A map of Germany alongside religious books and coins symbolizing religion and beliefs in Germany.